 This article reviews the nature of solutions in each case.

-Since January 2020 I have been editing the first edition of the British Strategic Review (BSR) to be published by Hambrook Publishing Company this Quarter 2020.
+Since January 2020 I have been helping prepare and edit the first edition of the British Strategic Review (BSR) to be published by Hambrook Publishing Company 4th Quarter 2020.
 This was designed to address the items 2 through 4 in the summary above.
 The Covid-19 crisis intervened but in reality made no difference to the proposed business and policy solutions to the issues facing the constituents of this country.
 Covid-19 served to focus attention on the extreme exposure the majority of the population finds itself, in terms of low real incomes and savings.
 At the same time the majority of constituents have become aware that a tiny factional group have become extremely wealthy at an accelerated pace as a result of quantitative easing (QE).
 This rapid rise in wealth has not been the result of "hard work" or even "risk taking", but has been a policy-induced outcome of a system that biases policy cost-benefit to a select and small number of beneficiaries.
 No matter what Parliamentary majorities might be, no one voted for this type of outcome for government policies.
 This has generated a general malaise and feeling that the performance of government, on the economic management front, has been unfair and as not being particularly concerned with the plight of the majority.
 This precarious economic dependency of the majority has become a pattern moulded by inappropriate macroeconomic policies, legal and regulatory frameworks as well as shortcomings in democratic provisions for constituents to participate in the moulding of decisions that impact their wellbeing.

 This article covers some of the solutions considered to be advantageous and the more detailed treatment will be presented in the BSR.Reverse the growing disparity in wealth and incomes